astronomer/docs/astro/cli/astro-deployment-connection-copy.md

 :::alert

-This command copies ALL connections from one instance to another, but does not copy encrypted data such as passwords or some `extras` such as when it contains private keys.
+This command copies **all** connections from one instance to another, but does not copy encrypted data, like passwords, or some `extras`, such as when they contain private keys.

 :::